Customer Service Senior Analyst

 - Highlight process gaps and inefficiencies; proactively seek solutions to increase productivity and / or level of service provided.

-- Perform user acceptance testing in technology and systems to help ensure effective improvement execution.
+- Perform user acceptance testing in technology and systems to help ensure effective enhancement execution.

 Travel Requirement